cube3power/atsd/rule-engine/notifications/telegram.md

   ![](images/id_group.png)

-* Substitute the `g` character with the minus sign, so that the number is like `-306974066`.
+* Substitute the `g` character with the minus sign, so that the number looks like this, `-306974066`.

 ### For Private Channel